sunlubo/SwiftPlayground/README.md

 # SwiftPlayground
-Some examples about swift programming language
+Some examples about Swift programming language.